Kinston, North Carolina: Road

 Intercity bus service to Kinston is provided by Greyhound.

 Religion

 As with most of North Carolina, Kinston is predominantly Protestant with large concentrations of Baptists, Methodists, and various other evangelical groups.
 Episcopalians, Presbyterians, and Disciples of Christ also constitute a significant portion of the population.

 The Roman Catholic community in Kinston has seen steady growth over the years with the migration of Hispanic workers to the area.
 Catholic migrants have also come from the Northeastern United States who work for the North Carolina Global TransPark and in nearby Greenville.

 Kinston at one time had a sizeable Jewish community.
 As with most Jewish communities in the rural South, it has seen a steady decline.
-Temple Israel, Kinston's only synagogue, has only a few remaining members.
+Temple Israel, Kinston's only synagogue, has a few remaining members.